-20. Through this lawsuit, Mr. Goodwin seeks accountability and compensation for the damage caused by Defendants' misconduct.
+20. Through this lawsuit, Mr. Harris seeks accountability and compensation for being deprived of his liberty as a result of Defendants' misconduct.

 ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, and prejudicial.
 Without waiver, this paragraph contains no factual allegations and, consequently, Defendant Mohammed makes no answer thereto.